gingeleski/nitrogen-sports-api/README.md

 # Nitrogen Sports API
 Unofficial API for Nitrogen Sports.
-Automates common interactions with the site using Selenium.

 ## Setup
 These instructions are for Windows Powershell.
-There will be some differences for OS X / MacOS, like in activating the virtual environment and using the web driver.
+There will be some differences for OS X / MacOS, like in activating the virtual environment.

-Before the scraper will work correctly, you'll need to put the [Chromium web driver](https://sites.google.com/a/chromium.org/chromedriver/) (chromedriver.exe) inside of the *chromedriver* directory.
 ```
 # Get into a new virtualenv
 virtualenv venv